Seeds of Truth Ministries

 So Truth points to what is less, being little--at first glance what might seem insignificant.
 Certainly, The Parable of the Mustard Seed addresses the spirituality of the Baptist, the spirituality of being little.
 Consider the grain of the mustard seed is only a fraction of the mustard seed itself.
 It is in The Parable of the Mustard Seed that one of the many paradoxes of our faith comes into view: Christian greatness comes from great littleness.
 It has been said, that the final growth of the mustard shrub growing alongside the Sea of Galilee can reach as high as twelve feet, disproportionate to its original size.
 It is this very point that Christ wishes to highlight.
 Like that of the Church itself, which started with the Twelve, the Kingdom of God here on earth will continue to expand so long as we, the people of God, remain in that virtue of littleness, humility.
 Christ is teaching us that the highest and most sublime aspects of the Kingdom of Heaven start with the most humble of beginnings.

 It was in this discussion of the mustard seed and humility, that Pope Emeritus Benedict XVI struck a chord with the new evangelization.
-In an address to catechists in Rome, then Cardinal Ratzinger, stated that the new evangelization always starts under the sign of the mustard seed, in both its humble beginnings, and the personal encounter with Christ that flows from it.
+In an address to catechists in Rome, then Cardinal Ratzinger, stated that the new evangelization always starts under the sign of the mustard seed, in both its humble beginnings and the personal encounter with Christ that flows from it.
 Consequently, the new evangelization always starts under the sign of holiness!

-In his most definitive teaching on the new evangelization, John Paull II, who can appropriately be called the Father to the new evangelization, said that evangelization is new in its “ardor, methods, and expression." (click here for more on the new evangelization)
+In his most definitive teaching on the new evangelization, Saint Pope John Paull II, who can appropriately be called the Father to the new evangelization, said that evangelization is new in its “ardor, methods, and expression." (click here for more on the new evangelization)

 Seeds of Truth Ministries prays and works to plant seeds of truth in every possible capacity, that together, our faith would mature and expand in size like that of the mustard shrub.
 Whether it is the radio and new media; the parish or diocesan setting; or the more conventional classroom, these teaching ministries are about planting seeds to bear fruit for Christ.
-The end goal is to give birth to a more vibrant relationship with Jesus Christ and renewed sense of holiness that leads to a more dynamic expression of the Catholic faith.
+The end goal is to give birth to a more vibrant relationship with Jesus Christ and a renewed sense of holiness that leads to a more dynamic expression of the Catholic faith.

 Patrons of Seeds of Truth Ministries

 In Saint Maximilian Kolbe and the Venerable Archbishop Fulton Sheen, we have two figures from the twentieth century that empower us in their intercessory prayer and examples of life lived for evangelization and catechesis.
-They are patrons of radio ministry, and we will turn to them as intercessors for the success of this ministry.
+They are patrons of the radio ministry, and we will turn to them as intercessors for the success of this ministry.
 Now a few words about these hero’s of virtue.

 Saint Maximilian Kolbe was born in Poland in the late 19th century.
 God called young Raymond (birth name) to the consecrated life at the early age of 16, where he took the religious name, Maximilian.
 Ordained to the priesthood at the age of 24, young Maximilian established the apostolate--the Militia Immaculata, a missionary movement that would increase the awareness of the teachings of the Church and spread devotion to Our Lady.